mineme3/Epsodia/README.md

 # Epsodia

-Epsodia is a simple prototype for exploring and booking tickets for popular series.
+Epsodia is a simple prototype for exploring and booking tickets for popular series and drama.
 This project is part of a learning exercise to practice building web applications.

 ## How to Use